cabforum/smime/SBR.md

 ### 1.5.1  Organization administering the document
 No stipulation.
 ### 1.5.2  Contact person
-Contact information for the CA/Browser Forum is available here: https://cabforum.org/leadership/.
+Contact information for the CA/Browser Forum is available at https://cabforum.org/leadership/.
 In this section of a CA’s CPS, the CA shall provide a link to a web page or an email address for contacting the person or persons responsible for operation of the CA, including contact information for entities wishing to submit a Certificate Problem Report.
 ### 1.5.3  Person determining CPS suitability for the policy
 No stipulation.
 ### 1.5.4  CPS approval procedures